All Star DC Comics: All Star titles

-Only three All-Star titles have been released, although the last title is technically not a part of All Star imprint since it went defunct 2008.
+Only three All-Star titles have been released, although the last title is technically not a part of All Star imprint since it went defunct in 2008.
 The original intent was for the creators to present versions of the DC characters the public could identify with but has since evolved with the creators' sensibilities and story direction.
 In that regard, DC Comics has decided that each of the series would end when the creators decide they are done rather than continue with a new creative team.
 The All-Star titles are self-contained, despite sharing a label.
 Each story within each book has the option of also having its own continuity, without ties to previous stories: